paulkarpenko/us-code-ui/uscode/title-21-food-and-drugs/chapter-022-national-drug-control-policy.md

 ### Statutory Notes

-#### Repeal of Section
-For repeal of section on Sept.
-30, 2010, see [section 1712 of this title](./chapter-022-national-drug-control-policy.md#section-1712).

 #### Codification
 Another section 712 of title VII of div.
 C of Pub.
 L. 105–277 amended former [section 1509 of this title](./chapter-020-national-drug-control-program.md#section-1509).

+#### Amendments
+2018—Pub.
+L. 115–271, § 8202(b)(2), repealed Pub.
+L. 105–277, § 715.
+See 1998 Amendment note below.

+Pub.
+L. 115–271, § 8202(a), revived and restored this section as in effect on Sept.
+29, 2003, and as amended by Pub.
+L. 109–469 and Pub.
+L. 112–166.
+See Reauthorization of the Office of National Drug Control Policy note set out under [section 1701 of this title](./chapter-022-national-drug-control-policy.md#section-1701).

+2006—Pub.
+L. 109–469, § 602, amended Pub.
+L. 105–277, § 715, which provided for the repeal of this section.
+See 1998 Amendment note below.

+1998—Pub.
+L. 105–277, § 715, as amended by Pub.
+L. 109–469, § 602, which provided for the repeal of this section effective Sept.
+30, 2010, was repealed by Pub.
+L. 115–271, § 8202(b)(2).
+See former [section 1712 of this title](./chapter-022-national-drug-control-policy.md#section-1712).

 <a id="section-1711"></a>
 ## § 1711.
 Authorization of appropriations

-There are authorized to be appropriated to carry out this chapter except activities otherwise specified, to remain available until expended, such sums as may be necessary for each of fiscal years 2006 through 2010.
+There are authorized to be appropriated to carry out this chapter except activities otherwise specified, to remain available until expended, $18,400,000 for each of fiscal years 2018 through 2023.

 ### Statutory Notes

-#### Repeal of Section
-For repeal of section on Sept.
-30, 2010, see [section 1712 of this title](./chapter-022-national-drug-control-policy.md#section-1712).

 #### References in Text
 This chapter, referred to in text, was in the original “this title”, meaning title VII of Pub.
 L. 105–277, div.
 C, Oct.
 21, 1998, 112 Stat.
 2681–670, which is classified principally to this chapter.
 For complete classification of title VII to the Code, see Short Title note set out under [section 1701 of this title](./chapter-022-national-drug-control-policy.md#section-1701) and Tables.

 #### Amendments
+2018—Pub.
+L. 115–271, § 8202(b)(2), repealed Pub.
+L. 105–277, § 715.
+See 1998 Amendment note below.

+Pub.
+L. 115–271, § 8202(b)(1), substituted “$18,400,000 for each of fiscal years 2018 through 2023” for “such sums as may be necessary for each of fiscal years 2006 through 2010”.

+Pub.
+L. 115–271, § 8202(a), revived and restored this section as in effect on Sept.
+29, 2003, and as amended by Pub.
+L. 109–469 and Pub.
+L. 112–166.
+See Reauthorization of the Office of National Drug Control Policy note set out under [section 1701 of this title](./chapter-022-national-drug-control-policy.md#section-1701).

 2006—Pub.
+L. 109–469, § 602, amended Pub.
+L. 105–277, § 715, which provided for the repeal of this section.
+See 1998 Amendment note below.

-L. 109–469 substituted “chapter except activities otherwise specified,” for “chapter,” and “2006 through 2010” for “1999 through 2003”.
+Pub.
+L. 109–469, § 601, substituted “chapter except activities otherwise specified,” for “chapter,” and “2006 through 2010” for “1999 through 2003”.

+1998—Pub.
+L. 105–277, § 715, as amended by Pub.
+L. 109–469, § 602, which provided for the repeal of this section effective Sept.
+30, 2010, was repealed by Pub.
+L. 115–271, § 8202(b)(2).
+See former [section 1712 of this title](./chapter-022-national-drug-control-policy.md#section-1712).

 #### Appropriations
-Provisions appropriating funds to carry out activities authorized by the Office of National Drug Control Policy Reauthorization Act of 1998, which enacted this chapter, notwithstanding [section 1712 of this title](./chapter-022-national-drug-control-policy.md#section-1712), were contained in the following appropriation acts:
+Provisions appropriating funds to carry out activities authorized by the Office of National Drug Control Policy Reauthorization Act of 1998, which enacted this chapter, were contained in the following appropriation acts:

 Pub.
 L. 109–115, div.
 A, title V, Nov.
 30, 2005, 119 Stat.
 2475.